Prostitution in Cyprus: Northern Cyprus

-The Turkish Republic of Northern Cyprus is only recognised as a separate state by Turkey.
+The Turkish Republic of Northern Cyprus (TRNC) is only recognised as a separate state by Turkey.
 Prostitution is illegal, however in nightclubs, "konsomatrices", who sit with, eat with or entertain customers for money are allowed.
 Konsomatrices are not allowed to have sex with customers, but this restriction is frequently flouted.
-In 2016, authorities issued 1,314 six-month “hostess” and “barmaid” work permits for individuals working in nightclubs and two pubs operating in the north.
+In 2016, authorities issued 1,314 six-month "hostess" and "barmaid" work permits for individuals working in nightclubs and two pubs operating in the north.
 During this period, 351 women worked under such permits.
 Nightclub owners hired female college students during this period to bypass the cap on the number of employees legally permitted in each club and avoid taxes and monitoring.
 Enforcement is generally lax, but in July 2006 the Nicosia District Court ordered the first prostitution-related imprisonment.
 After pleading no contest to the charges, the manager of Mexico nightclub, Mesut Kilicarslan, was sentenced to 15 days in prison for encouraging and profiting from prostitution.
 By the year's end three more suspects were sentenced to imprisonment for encouraging and profiting from prostitution.

-NGOs reported a number of women entered the “TRNC” on three-month tourist or student visas and engaged in prostitution in apartments in north Nicosia, Kyrenia, and Famagusta.
+NGOs reported a number of women entered the TRNC on three-month tourist or student visas and engaged in prostitution in apartments in north Nicosia, Kyrenia, and Famagusta.

 Northern Cyprus has become a destination for sex tourism.

 Sex trafficking in Northern Cyprus

 The area is increasingly a destination for women from Central Asia, Eastern Europe, and Africa who are subjected to forced prostitution in nightclubs licensed and regulated by the Turkish Cypriot administration.
-Nightclubs provide a significant source of tax revenue for the Turkish Cypriot administration; media reports estimated nightclub owners pay between 20 and 30 million Turkish lira ($5.7-8.5 million) in taxes annually.
+Nightclubs provide a significant source of tax revenue for the Turkish Cypriot administration; media reports estimated nightclub owners pay between 20 and 30 million Turkish lira ($5.7–8.5 million) in taxes annually.

 As the TRNC is not recognised by the United States, the United States Department of State Office to Monitor and Combat Trafficking in Persons does not give the area a country ranking.
 If it did it would be Tier 3.